suhailgupta03/omdb-contactout/README.md

 - Run `npm ci` to install all the dependencies
 - Run `npm start` to start the local development server
 - If you want to host this on to a HTTP server, run `npm build` and then put the contents inside the `build` folder into the root directory of the HTTP server.

+### Running all test cases
+`npx cypress run`

+Use the command `npm install --save-dev cypress` to install cypress which is also present as a dev-dependency inside `package.json`